jacobmoncur/gogogo/Readme.md

 ```

 If the value of the `start` property is an object, your target will have
 multiple processes associated with it.
-Let's look at an example ggg.js file.
+Check out an example ggg.js file.

 ```JavaScript
 module.exports = {
   servers: {
     prod: {